ZhenIT/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 2.0 =
+* Updated to FullCalendar 3.9.0 library
+* Include, if exists, wp-fullcalendar-inline-js.php from theme folder instead of plugins inline.js to allow more customization

 = 1.2 =
 * updated to FullCalendar 2.6.1 library
 * added wpfc_calendar_displayed action when a calendar has been displayed